Oxford: Historic city, futuristic retail

 This experience is helping to refine our thinking on changing transport trends as we future-proof our portfolio – from offices with state-of-the-art facilities to leisure centres with easily accessible cycle storage.

 It is perhaps only fitting that a city at the centre of so many scientific breakthroughs should be home to a pioneering scheme like Westgate.
-As a development it is setting new benchmarks for our entire industry.
+As a development it has set new benchmarks for our entire industry.